chiukurt/LuxiferData/README.md

 # Other files

 Use various matomo setups.
 File served depends on cookie consent tool.

+Implements sampling to reduce data storage